 (a) Any suspected cases of child abuse shall be reported immediately, and at least within 24 hours.
-An oral report shall be followed up with a written (or online) report with the patient's name and address, the nature and extent of the injuries, and any other information that might be helpful in establishing the cause of the injuries and the identity of the perpetrator.
+A report shall include the patient's name and address, the nature and extent of the injuries, and any other information that might be helpful in establishing the cause of the injuries and the identity of the perpetrator.
 The reporter may choose to consult with the District Health Director before making the report, so long as the report is still made within the required time.